 appreciate in value.

 Rugs can be bought at all different prices.
 Attaching an actual dollar value to a rug is the job of a Certified Appraiser.
 We would be happy to direct you to one of these professionals.
-Just contact us at (607)-272-1566 or here.
+Just call or text us at (607)-272-1566 or contact us here.

 What most of our clients want to know is whether the rug they have or are interested in is a 'good deal' and we are happy to give them our best advice.
 When a customer asks us to give our opinion of the value of a rug, we are able to present a 'ballpark estimate' based on our combined years of knowledge of the rug industry.